 Under the guidance of former Strand Celtic committee members, David Kivlehan, Ray O Donnell and Michael Cox, Strand Celtic sought a more permanent base for the team after being based at Browns field on the Strandhill Road for many years.
 The club had a growing number of players and teams and these needed to be catered for.
-Following the successful negotiation of a long term lease of a pitch from Strandhill Community Park, the club moved to Strandhill in 1991.
+Following the successful negotiation of a long term lease of a pitch from Strandhill Community Park, the club moved to Strandhill in the 1980s.

 The club undertook a fund raising campaign culminating in the opening of new dressing rooms at Strandhill in August 1998.
 These activities were driven by a small committee and this culminating in sod turning by the late Sonny Bree who throughout his life remained one of the true supporter and sponsor of our efforts to provide football for the youth of our community.
 When our lease of the pitch was secured the main issues were the resurfacing of the existing surface which was scarred with large surface rocks which were a major impediment to the safety of players and a major surface flooding issue on the caravan park side of the pitch which was rectified with large scale drainage.

 With the cooperation of the Park Trustees the club Management Committee embarked on their first development plan culminating in the construction of dressing rooms, showers, meeting room and ref changing room.
 This initial development remains as part of the new complex to this day.